-VII.
-CONCLUSION AND FUTURE WORK
+7 CONCLUSION AND FUTURE WORK

 In this paper, we presented an in-depth study on the trafficaware relay node deployment problem.
 We developed optimal solutions for the case of one source node, both with single and multiple traffic flows.
-We showed however that the general problem is difficult, and existing connectivity-guaranteed solutions cannot be directly applied.
-We thus transformed our problem into a generalized version of the Euclidean Steiner Minimum Tree problem (ESMT) and proposed a hybrid algorithm.
+We showed however that the general problem is difficult, and existing connectivity-guaranteed only solutions cannot be directly applied here.
+We then transformed our problem into a generalized version of the Euclidean Steiner Minimum Tree problem (ESMT) and proposed a hybrid algorithm.
 To further improve the performance, we also developed algorithms for discrete relay node assignment and further adjustments.
-We evaluated our solution by both numerical results and ns-2 simulations and observed an up to 14 and 6 times of improvement of the network lifetime than the Direct-Connection scheme and a state-of-the-art Connectivity-Only algorithm, respectively.
+We evaluated our solution by both numerical results and ns-2 simulations and observed that for all test cases where the continuous space optimal solution can be computed within acceptable timeframes, our solution is very close to the upper bound of the optimal solution.
+Moreover, our solution has an up to 14 and 6 times of improvement of the network lifetime than the Direct-Connection scheme and a state-of-theart Connectivity-Only algorithm, respectively.

-In the future, we would like to conduct some real experiments to evaluate our traffic-aware strategy.
+Next, we would like to conduct some real experiments to evaluate our traffic-aware strategy.
 We also plan to consider more practical issues, especially deployment in 3-D space like a building, and deployment where R-nodes can only be placed within some feasible areas.
-Another direction is to consider survivability within our design to support faulttolerance.
+We are also interested in investigating solutions of exploiting multiple base stations when the total traffic amount exceeds the capacity of one base station.
+Yet another direction is to consider survivability within our design to support fault-tolerance.